Danaozhong/rust-zserio/crates/zserio-rs-build/README.md

-# zserio-cli
+# zserio-rs-build

 A [zserio](http://zserio.org/) compiler for Rust.
-This provides the `zserio-cli` tool to generate Rust code for a zserio schema.
+This provides the `zserio-rs-build` tool to generate Rust code for a zserio schema.
 The generated code will use the [zserio](https://crates.io/crates/zserio) crate for runtime support.

 ## Quick Start